 GAP Insurance Explained

-On average a car loses around 60 per cent of its value in three years (the typical length of a PCP).
+On average a car loses around 60% of its value in three years - the typical length of a car on finance.

 So, if your new car costs £12,000 and three years later it was stolen or written off, you’d get just £4,800 from your insurer.

-GAP Insurance will cover the difference between what your insurer pays out and, depending on the type of policy, what you paid for the car or what you still owe on the car.
+GAP Insurance covers the difference between what your insurer pays out and, depending on the type of policy, what you paid for the car or what you still owe on the car.”